AdobeDocs/primetime.pt-BR/help/digital-rights-management/aaxs-reference-implementations/command-line-tools/air-publisher-id-utility/air-publisher-id-utility-overview.md

 >[!NOTE] {class=&quot;- tópico/observação &quot;}
 >
->A Publisher ID, usada para a imposição de lista permitida do AIR, não é igual à Publisher ID especificada pelo editor do aplicativo no [!DNL application.xml] arquivo do aplicativo.
+>A ID do editor, usada para a imposição de lista de permissões do AIR, não é a mesma ID do editor especificada pelo editor do aplicativo no [!DNL application.xml] arquivo do aplicativo.